peter88213/nvhelp-de/source/nv_editor/index.rst

 ----------------------

-Mit **Datei > An der Cursorposition teilen** or ``Strg``-``Alt``-``S``, kann man split the section at the cursor position.
+Mit **Datei > An der Cursorposition teilen** or ``Strg``-``Alt``-``S``, können Sie split the section at the cursor position.

 -  Alle the text from the cursor position is cut and pasted into a neuly erzeugend section.